 Even the Consultation Is Free

 So there is no reason not to call us today.
 If you recently bought a used car from a dealership that won’t pass inspection, you may have a case.
 We’ll take the time to learn about your situation and review your sales contract, as well as any other relevant documents from the dealer, to help determine if your case is one that we can accept.
-We look forward to speak with you.
+We look forward to speaking with you.